RichardPinecone/BigFish-U1-Python-SDK/README.md

 > Eval: evaluate the input.<br>
 > Print: shows the output to the user.<br>
 > Loop: repeat.<br>
+## 3.4 Flash Python file for auto-run

+    There is some issue in internal flash, so this feature can not test currently<br>

 # 4. Python Boot Sequence and Special input key
 - After powerup, the internal boot.py and main.py are executed automatically
 - CTRL+C is used to exit the executing py file and enter REPL mode